emacski/tensorflow-serving-arm/README.md

 #### `//tensorflow_model_server:project_image`

-Same as above, but additionally bazel attempts to load the resulting image onto the host, making it immediatly available to the host's docker.
+Same as above, but additionally bazel attempts to load the resulting image onto the host, making it immediately available to the host's docker.

 **Note:** host docker must be available to the build container for final images to be available on the host automatically.